angelomorgado/OpenGL-2D-Engine-Template/README.md

-# OpenGL 2D Engine
+# OpenGL Template
 ## By [Ângelo Morgado](https://github.com/angelomorgado)

-This is a simple 2D engine written in C++ using OpenGL.
-It is intended to be used to do experiments with 2D graphics.
+This is a simple template written in C++ using OpenGL.
+It is intended to be used to do experiments with 2D/3D graphics.
 Compatible with Windows and Linux.

 ### Instalation